Editorial transparency

 Affiliate compliance

 Affiliate links are disclosed, marked with the right HTML attributes, and never hidden behind language that suggests they're not commercial.
+The disclosure rule is the same regardless of who wrote the page.

-Why we disclose this
+Why we tell you this

 The honest reason is trust.
 Readers who know how content is made make better decisions about what to act on.
 Disclosure costs us nothing and is the standard we want to set for the niche.